-Examination Rooms will be open to students twenty-five minutes before the commencement of the examination.
-Candidates are requested to be in their places at least fifteen minutes before the commencement to hear announcements.
+Examination flooms will be open to students twenty-five minutes before the commencement of the examination.
+Candidates are requested to be in their places at less fifteen.
 The examination paper will be available for reading ten minutes before commencement.

 Use of Linguistic Dictionaries